SAP Articles

 - Integration with SAP EWM and SAP IBP

-- Enterprise-scale scalability, with real-time data handling
+- Enterprise-grade scalability with real-time data processing

 Limitations: